AxioDL/metaforce/README.md

 Configure the desired CMake targets to build in the *Projects* area of the IDE.

-Build / Debug / Run on Windows, OS X and Linux in a unified way.
+Build / Debug / Run on Windows, macOS and Linux in a unified way.

 #### Visual Studio